 a.
 Maintaining Accurate Records

 Detailed and accurate records of all income, expenses, investments, and asset transactions are essential.
-Maintaining these records is crucial for preparing precise tax returns and substantiating tax calculations.
-Good record-keeping practices help in ensuring compliance and avoiding potential issues during tax assessments.
+Maintaining these records ensures accurate tax returns and compliance in the event of HMRC enquiries.

 b.
 Preparing the Company Tax Return (CT600)

-The Company Tax Return – CT600 form – requires detailed information on the company’s income, expenses, tax reliefs, and overall tax liability.
-It is necessary to attach statutory accounts and any supplementary pages required by HMRC to provide a comprehensive overview of the company’s financial activities.
+The CT600 form requires detailed information on the company’s income, expenses, tax reliefs, and overall tax liability.
+Statutory accounts and any supplementary pages required by HMRC must be attached.

 c.
 Filing the Company Tax Return

-The completed CT600 form and supporting documents must be filed online through HMRC’s Corporation Tax online service.
+The completed CT600 form and supporting documents must be filed online using HMRC’s Corporation Tax service.
 The deadline for submission is within 12 months of the end of the accounting period.
-Timely filing is critical to avoid penalties and ensure that the company remains in good standing with HMRC.

 d.
 Paying Corporation Tax

-Corporation Tax payments must be made within nine months and one day after the end of the accounting period.
-For instance, if the accounting period ends on 31 March 2024, the tax payment is due by 1 January 2025.
-Payments can be made via direct debit, bank transfer, or using HMRC’s online payment services.
-Large companies with annual profits over £1.5 million may be required to pay their Corporation Tax in quarterly instalments, ensuring regular contributions throughout the year.
+Corporation Tax must be paid within nine months and one day after the end of the accounting period, unless the company is large enough to be required to pay by quarterly instalments.
+Payments can be made via direct debit, bank transfer, or HMRC’s online payment services.

 4. Key Deadlines and Penalties

-The company tax return must be filed within 12 months of the end of the accounting period.
-This return provides HMRC with detailed information about the company’s income, expenses, and tax liabilities for the relevant period.
+– File company tax return (CT600): within 12 months of the end of the accounting period.

 You can read our extensive guide to Corporation Tax here >>